Individual Counseling in Huntersville, NC and Online in Florida

 When the mirror lies, it can be difficult not to believe the negative thinking.
 Remember that BDD is manageable and treatable with psychoeducation, cognitive behavioral therapy, and dialectical behavioral therapy, to name a few.
 Learning how to manage distress, identify and process emotions is one way to help keep adverse behaviors at bay.
 Working with a treatment team is also crucial in the recovery process.
 Learning when the negative thinking is triggered, how to stop it, and finding your own empowerment through the process of healing can bring hope and success.
 Remember your self-care.
 Take care of yourself when you feel the negative and BDD thinking is taking over.
 Read a favorite book, listen to music, drink your favorite hot beverage, or cozy up on the couch for a favorite Netflix show.
 Being able to get out of your head and into something else can help with the healing process.
 It may be slow at times, but each step leads you closer to managing your disorder.

-If you or someone you know is displaying symptoms of Body Dysmorphic Disorder, feel free to call me at 980-689-1794 .
+If you or someone you know is displaying symptoms of Body Dysmorphic Disorder, give Calm Blue Waters Counseling a call at 980-689-1794 .